-In June 2015, GASB issued Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
+- In June 2015, GASB issued Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
 The objective of this Statement is to improve accounting and financial reporting for postemployment benefits other than pensions and to improve information provided by state and local governmental employers about financial support for other postemployment benefits (OPEB) that is provided by other entities.
 This Statement replaces the requirements of Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions, as amended, and No. 57, OPEB Measurements by Agent Employers and Agent Multiple-Employer Plans, for OPEB.
 The scope of this Statement addresses accounting and financial reporting for OPEB that is provided to the employees of state and local governmental employers.
-This Statement establishes standards for recognizing and measuring liabilities, deferred outflows of resources, deferred inflows of resources, and expense/expenditures.
+This Statement establishes standards for recognizing and deferred outflows of resources, deferred inflows of resources, liabilities, expense/expenditures.
 For defined benefit OPEB, this Statement identifies the methods and assumptions that are required to be used to project benefit payments, discount projected benefit payments to their actuarial present value, and attribute that present value to periods of employee service.
 Note disclosure and required supplementary information requirements about defined benefit OPEB also are addressed.
 The Library has not completed the evaluation of the impact that the implementation of this Statement will have on the financial statements and disclosures.
-The Library will adopt this Statement for the fiscal year ending June 30, 2018.

-In December, 2015, GASB issued Statement No. 78, Pensions Provided through Certain Multiple-Employer Defined Benefit Pension Plans.
+The Library will adopt this Statement for the fiscal year ending June 30, 2018. - In December, 2015, GASB issued Statement No. 78, Pensions Provided through Certain Multiple-Employer Defined Benefit Pension Plans.
 This Statement amends the scope and applicability of Statement 68 to exclude pensions provided to employees of state or local governmental employers through certain cost-sharing multiple-employer defined benefit pension plans.
 The Statement establishes requirements for recognition and measurement of pension expense, expenditures, and liabilities; note disclosures; and required supplementary information for a pension plan that is (1) not a state or local governmental pension plan, (2) is used to provide defined benefit pensions both to employees of state or local governmental employers and to employees of employers that are not state or local governmental employers, and (3) has no predominant state or local governmental employer.
+The Library adopted this Statement for the fiscal year ending June 30, 2017 with no impact to the financial statements. - In March, 2016, GASB issued Statement No. 82, Pension Issues An Amendment of GASB Statements No. 67, No. 68, and No. 73.
+The objective of this Statement is to address certain issues that have been raised with respect to previous pension-related statements regarding the presentation of payroll-related measures in required supplementary information, the selection of assumptions and the treatment of deviations from the guidance in an Actuarial Standard of Practice for financial reporting purposes, and the classification of payments made by employers to satisfy employee (plan member) contribution requirements.
 The Library has not completed the evaluation of the impact that the implementation of this Statement will have on the financial statements.
-The Library will adopt this Statement for the fiscal year ending June 30, 2017.
+The Library adopted this Statement for the fiscal year ending June 30, 2017 with noimpact to the financial statements.

-In March, 2016, GASB issued Statement No. 82, Pension Issues - An Amendment of GASB Statements No. 67, No. 68, and No. 73.
-The objective of this Statement is to address certain issues that have been raised with respect to previous pension-related statements regarding the presentation of payroll -related measures in required supplementary information, the selection of assumptions and the treatment of deviations from the guidance in an Actuarial Standard of Practice for financial reporting purposes, and the classification of payments made by employers to satisfy employee (plan member) contribution requirements.
-The Library has not completed the evaluation of the impact that the implementation of this Statement will have on the financial statements.
-The Library will adopt this Statement for the fiscal year ending June 30, 2017.